Pocotaligo in Hampton County, South Carolina — The American South (South Atlantic)

 north of this site.

 Also see . . .
 Charleston & Savannah RR.
-Gen. William (Submitted on January 18, 2009, by Mike Stroud of Bluffton, South Carolina.)
+Gen. William T. Sherman sent part of his Union forces forward to cut the line, which would force Confederate general William Hardee to retreat and abandon Savannah.
+The mission failed, but sections of the railroad would be severely damaged during Sherman's subsequent 1865 Carolinas Campaign (Submitted on January 18, 2009, by Mike Stroud of Bluffton, South Carolina.)

 Categories. • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on January 18, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,772 times since then and 45 times this year.
+This page has been viewed 1,849 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on January 18, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.